BabyGetSwekt/GobbyClient/README.md

 - **Mask Swapper** - Automatically swaps to certain masks (bonzo, spirit mask & cow head)
 - **Free Cam** - Allows you to move your camera freely.
 Compatible with brush mode
 - **Mod ID Hider** - Hides the mod ID from certain mods from accessing it.
 Allows you to add other id's too
+- **Speed HUD** - A visual component showing your current speed

+### Developer
+GobbyClient also has debug features that developers can use, such as:
+- **Draw Slot Numbers** - Draws the index of the slot in a GUI.
+Useful when coding with inventories
+- **ArmorStand Saver** - Saves data about armorstands nearbyu you
+- **Particle Debugger** - Spams your chat with all the particles around you
+- **Sound Debugger** - Spams your chat with all the sounds around you
+- **Render Health** - Renders the health of entities on them

 It has more features, but these are the main ones.
 Use `/gobby` to open up the config.
 GobbyClient has an auto-updater, so you will always be on the latest version.